eddygta17/Wayback-Machine-Uploader/README.md

 1. Change .html to .php or to any other extension to inculde that file.
 2. Change -name "*.html" to -type f to include all files.
+3. Use -m option in wget instead of -r to mirror the entire website (slower and takes more space).